 Why do we focus on plastic and what is the Plastic Free Challenge?

 Plastic never bio-degrades and disrupts our endocrine system, and is suspected to cause cancer, infertility, and many other diseases.
 The Plastic Free Challenge is designed to raise awareness and promote solutions.
 The campaign is fueled by creative contributions and your participation.
-We endorse sustainability by publicly posting selfies and other clever and inspiring images to our social media feeds and challenging others to do the same.
-We use the hash tag #PlasticFreeChallenge to tie it all together.
+We endorse sustainability by publicly posting selfies and other clever and inspiring images to our social media feeds and inviting others to do the same.
+We use the hash tag #PlasticFreeChallenge to tie our community together.
 We lead by example and influence our circle of friends.

 Challenge yourself to avoid using single-use plastics during our social media campaigns and ongoing.
 And document your process by posting on social media to spread the word! #PlasticFreeChallenege